abocchieri/ExoNAMD/docs/src/usage.rst

 .. note::

-    The code divides the obliquity value by 2 to ensure the absolute NAMD is normalized to 1.
+    The code divides the absolute NAMD value by 2 to ensure it is normalized to 1.

 4. Plot the results:
 ^^^^^^^^^^^^^^^^^^^^